DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 There are three group types:

 - *General hit group* that contains a single ray generation, ray miss or callable shader.
-- *Triangle hit group* that contains a closest hit shader and and optional any-hit shader.
+- *Triangle hit group* that contains a closest hit shader and an optional any-hit shader.
 - *Procedural hit group* that contains an intersection shader and optional closest hit and any-hit shaders.

 Our ray-tracing pipeline will contain the following hit groups: